 How Deep Should a Water Well Be?
 Depth Guide by Region

 The depth of your water well depends entirely on your local geology and water table — you don't get to pick a number.
 Most residential wells in the United States are 100 to 400 feet deep, but some areas require wells over 500 feet.
-Understanding what determines depth helps you budget accurately and set the right expectations.

 Typical Well Depth by Region